-If you hear for first time about Voron, go to their website at vorondesign.com.
-Here you can see the printers they design, support and upgrade.
-The Voron team is mainly known for their excellent CoreXY DIY machines.
-Voron 2 is currently the flagship.
-Each of their printers is supported and you’ll find CAD files, STLs, BOM and a manual how to build it.
+If you hear for the first time about Voron, go to their website at vorondesign.com.
+Here you can see the printers they design, support, and upgrade.
+The Voron team is mainly known for its excellent CoreXY DIY machines.
+Voron 2.4 is currently the flagship and the tiny Voron0 is their fastest-growing 3dp build.
+Each of their printers is supported and you’ll find CAD files, STLs, BOM, and a manual on how to build it.

 The newcomer Voron Switchwire was released in late August 2020 and surprised the entire community because it had a moving bed.
 It is not a conventional Prusa type of printer though, but a CoreXZ machine.
 The gantry doesn’t move on leadscrews.
-It uses belts in similar arrangement like CoreXY printer, but moving the gantry on XZ instead of XY.
+It uses belts in a similar arrangement to CoreXY printer but moves the gantry on XZ instead of XY.

 The build volume is 250 x 210 x approx. 240 mm.
 The linear motion on all axis is based on 12mm linear rails.